Divyat-Agrawal/90DaysOfDevOps/2026/day-01/README.md

-# Day 01 – Introduction to DevOps and
+# Day 01 – Introduction to DevOps and Cloud

 ## Task
 Today’s goal is to **set the foundation for your DevOps journey**.